Benemrxr/toolkits-architectures/README.md

 ## The Repository

-This repository is for our class in data science toolkits and architecture.
+This repository is for our class in data science toolkits and architectures.
 Find our progress documentation in the five milestone [reports](https://github.com/Benemrxr/toolkits-architectures/tree/master/reports) and check out our [experiments](https://github.com/Benemrxr/toolkits-architectures/tree/master/experiments).
 And of most interest, our [code](https://github.com/Benemrxr/toolkits-architectures/tree/master/src) with the [docker](https://github.com/Benemrxr/toolkits-architectures/tree/master/src/docker) and [request](https://github.com/Benemrxr/toolkits-architectures/tree/master/src/request) subfolders.

 ## About this project: